tjonessn/Machine_IR_Triage/README.txt

 Script must be run from C directory in order for the memory capture to work Move the folder "Machine_IR_Triage_Domain_Controller" to C:\

-The memory capture uses a 3rd part tool called "comae" to take the memory dump.
+The memory capture uses a 3rd party tool called "comae" to take the memory dump.
 Specifically it uses the dumpit.exe function.
 This tool is open source and can be found here: https://www.comae.com/

 All logs are exported to C:\StratNet_Triage